bredelings/BAli-Phy/TODO/Stack.md

 The key step is to make this evaluation plan data.

-## Prepared operations
+## Fixed-demand prepared operations

-A `PreparedOperation` splits an operation into two parts:
+A prepared operation splits an operation into two parts:

-1. A declarative argument evaluation plan.
+1. A declarative demand plan.
 2. A non-recursive finalizer.

-The evaluator executes the plan by pushing/resuming explicit frames.
+The evaluator executes the demand plan.
 When all arguments are prepared, it calls the finalizer.
 The finalizer may inspect the heap, allocate registers, set effects, and return a closure, but it must not call back into evaluation.

 Sketch: